 MOPA (master oscillator power amplifier) laser is a distinct type of fibre laser, which has predetermined adjustable pulse durations (between 4 and 200 ns).
 This unique characteristic offers the user a high degree of flexibility when processing metal workpieces.
 For example, anodised aluminum can be marked in different shades of black and uncoated steel can be annealed in different colours.
 In addition, MOPA lasers are capable of creating high-contrast markings on some plastics.

 A vanadate laser's gain medium is a crystal, which is typically supplied with energy by diodes or lamps.
 The most common vanadate laser types are Nd:YAG (neodymium-doped yttrium aluminum garnet) and Nd:YVO (neodymium-doped yttrium orthovanadate), named after their doping element (neodymium) and respective crystal components.

-The most common laser types in this category are Nd:YAG (neodymium-doped yttrium aluminum garnet) and Nd:YVO (neodymium-doped yttrium orthovanadate), named after their doping element (neodymium) and crystal components.
-Crystal lasers have the same wavelength as fibre lasers (1.064 micrometres), and are thus also suited for marking metals and plastics.
-Unlike fibre lasers, however, these laser types contain relatively expensive pump diodes.
-These parts must be replaced after approximately 8,000 to 15,000 laser hours.
-Nd:YAG and Nd:YVO crystals also have a shorter service life than those of a fibre laser.
+Vanadate lasers (or crystal lasers, as they are sometimes known) have a standard wavelength identical to that of fibre lasers (1.064 micrometres), and are thus also suited for marking metals.
+Unlike fibre lasers, however, vanadate lasers often use relatively expensive pump diodes.
+These components must be replaced after approximately 8,000 – 15,000 laser operation hours.
+Nd:YAG and Nd:YVO crystals also have a shorter service life than a fibre laser's optical fibre.

 Crystal lasers are capable of processing the following materials: